PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_love.md

 Naturally, when two humans have a strong and successful partnership where there is respect, care and they get along well, love will probably be present too.

-And again, I'm talking about my idealization on what marriage should be made of.

 And when I talk about marriage, of course, I can also extend to **romantic relationships** that are not necessarily marriage.